zephyrproject-rtos/zephyr/boards/arc/em_starterkit/doc/board.rst

 The board also has a 16MB SPI-FLASH and an SDCard for storage.
 There are 9 LEDs, 3 buttons, and 4 dip switches that can be used with GPIO.

-The Xilinx Spartan(R)-6 LX150 FPGA can auto-load one of 3 FPGA SOC bit files which have the EM7D, EM9D, or EM11D SOC.
+The Xilinx Spartan(R)-6 LX150 FPGA can auto-load one of 3 FPGA SoC bit files which have the EM7D, EM9D, or EM11D SoC.

 Documentation and general information for the board can be found at the `embARC-website`_, which also includes some free sample software.